Skip to content

 Tip

-• $SERVICE_TAG: Will de replaced by the latest tag for your current deployment type (dev/stable) found in the docker registry where the service container is hosted
+• $SERVICE_TAG: Will be replaced by the latest tag for your current deployment type (dev/stable) found in the docker registry where the service container is hosted.

 Service update